 Local Authorities will not be able to operate a tariff system for the delivery of offset gains which are not registered and allocated to developments under mandatory Biodiversity Net Gain.

 Civity’s expertise and services offer vital support to local authorities in achieving Mandatory Biodiversity Net Gain.
 Our role revolves around guiding and advising developers and landowners to understand the principles, protocols and benefits of delivering Biodiversity Net Gain.
-Apart from being approved to offer Biodiversity Credits when required, we can also help developers assemble all the required documentation and information so their application for planning permission for their development site is complete.
+Apart from being approved to offer Biodiversity Units when required, we can also help developers assemble all the required documentation and information so their application for planning permission for their development site is complete.
 This ensures Local Planning Authority’s time is not wasted.
 We have in-depth experience working hand-in-hand with local planning authorities and developers from our extensive backgrounds as ecological consultants.

 It depends on:

-In the first place, the relevant Local planning authority will need to be satisfied that the Biodiversity Metric has been properly applied, especially in cases of nationally significant infrastructure projects.
+In the first place, the relevant local planning authority will need to be satisfied that the Biodiversity Metric has been properly applied, especially in cases of nationally significant infrastructure projects.
 The developer has up to 12 months to start and may need to update the metric calculations if the site has changed.
 The developer may need to replace the lost value of the habitat creation in order to reach the mandated 10% gain.
 The biodiversity metric should take into account reasonable delay.

 If the damage to the development site habitat is permanent, the local authorities may seek compensation from the developer who caused the delay.